 Crassula ovata, also known as Jade Plant, is a common houseplant that even the most novice of gardeners can grow successfully.
 Getting a Jade Plant to bloom requires mimicking its native growing conditions.
 Lack of water, cool nights and bright days encourage the plant to form buds and finally flowers.
-It's a bit of a trick, but you can fool your plant into producing pretty little starry white to pink flowers in spring.
+It's a bit of a trick, but you can fool your plant into producing pretty little starry white to pink flowers in late winter.

 Jade Plants are primarily known for their thick, glossy, succulent leaf pads.
 These succulents reproduce by vegetative means but can also flower and produce seed.
 We often hear, "my jade plant won't bloom," and strive to provide information on what may cause a Jade Plant not flowering and how to promote blooms in reluctant plants.